bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 categories: [ruby, rails, gc, garbage collection, generational gc]
 ---

-In a previous post [Rails Garbage Collection: naive defaults](http://www.bear-metal.eu) we stated that Ruby GC defaults for [Ruby on Rails](http://www.rubyonrails.org) applications is not optimal.
-In this post we'll explore the basics of object generations in RGenGC, Ruby 2.1's new *restricted generational garbage collector*.
+In a previous post [Rails Garbage Collection: naive defaults](https://bearmetal.eu/theden/rails-garbage-collection-naive-defaults/) we stated that Ruby GC defaults for [Ruby on Rails](http://www.rubyonrails.org) applications is not optimal.
+In this post we'll explore the basics of object age in RGenGC, Ruby 2.1's new *restricted generational garbage collector*.

 As a prerequisite of this and subsequent posts, basic understanding of a `mark and sweep`[^marksweep] collector is assumed.
 For simplicity we'll break it down as: